Desintegrator/react-native-material-switch/README.md

 * `switchHeight` (Number) - (default: 20),
 * `buttonContent` (React.Component) - Custom inline content for switch button (default: null),
 * `enableSlide` (Boolean) - (default: true),
-* `enableSlideDragging` - (default: true) - Allows to change the position of the toggle by sliding.
-Does not work in react-native-web.
-If disabled, you can only toggle by pressing,
 * `switchAnimationTime` (Number) - Switch animation duration (default: 200),

 ### Events